Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Wigner current patterns for Eigenstates of anharmonic potentials

-Heisenberg's uncertainty principle $\Delta x \cdot \Delta p_x \geq \hbar /2$ implies constancy of the size of an uncertainty domain in phase space~\cite{Walls_Milburn_QuopBook} (note that this argument must not be taken too far~\cite{Zurek_01}).
-Hard potentials squash phase space trajectories in position thus elliptically expanding them in momentum, see bottom row of Fig.~\ref{fig:Potential}.
-This observation can be applied to the shape of zero circles~(\ref{subsec:hosc_J_degenerate}) as well: compare the green lines in Fig.~\ref{fig:prediction_zeros_anharm} and in the top row of Fig.~\ref{fig:zeros_anharm}.
-Soft potentials invert this scenario, expansion in~$x$ leads to an elliptical squeeze in~$p$, see middle row of Fig.~\ref{fig:zeros_anharm}.
+Heisenberg's uncertainty principle $\Delta x \cdot \Delta p \geq \hbar /2$ implies constancy of the size of an uncertainty domain in phase-space~\cite{Walls_Milburn_QuopBook} (note that this argument must not be taken too far~\cite{Zurek_NAT01}).
+Hard potentials squash phase-space fieldlines in position thus elliptically expanding them in momentum, see bottom row of fig.~\ref{fig:Potential}.
+This observation can be applied to the shape of $W$'s zero-circles~(Section~\ref{subsec:hosc_J_degenerate}) as well: compare the green lines in fig.~\ref{fig:prediction_zeros_anharm} and in the top row of fig.~\ref{fig:zeros_anharm_1}.
+Soft potentials invert this scenario, expansion in~$x$ leads to an elliptical squeeze in~$p$, see middle row of fig.~\ref{fig:zeros_anharm_1}.
 Odd potentials are effectively hard on the left and soft on the right side.
-This leads to a growth in position spread and reduction in momentum spread, similar to the case of soft potentials; but, additionally, phase space features tend to be moved to the right, see bottom row of Fig.~\ref{fig:zeros_anharm}.
+This leads to a growth in position spread and reduction in momentum spread, similar to the case of soft potentials; but, additionally, phase-space features tend to be moved to the right, towards the side where the potential is open, see bottom row of fig.~\ref{fig:zeros_anharm_1} and our discussion on the displacement of the minimum vortex in section~\ref{paragraph_Displ_min_vortex}.

-The $x$-axis is coloured green to mark the vanishing of the component~$J_x$, yielding two stagnation points for all (blue) $J_p$-zero circles intersecting it.
+The $x$-axis is colored green to mark the vanishing of the component~$J_x$, yielding two stagnation points for all (blue) $J_p$-zero-circles intersecting it.
+Similarly, the $p$-axis is a blue line in the harmonic case, and, for symmetry reasons, also for even potentials.
+For odd potentials these $J_p$ zeros do not lie on the $p$-axis but are displaced to the right, see bottom row in fig.~\ref{fig:zeros_anharm_1}.